-- > Gather understanding and assess the Group's internal control elements as well as accounting policies with respect of revenue cycle. - ➤ Test and conclude about the design and operating effectiveness of internal controls with respect of revenue cycle. - > Test of general controls and application processing of the information technology and systems used by the Group on processing of the accounting entries with respect of revenue cycle. - ➤ Perform the substantive audit procedures in the areas of interest income on hire purchase and the related hire purchase receivables in order to obtain the assurance on accuracy and completeness, in all material respects, of the related accounting entries as well as existence or occurrence, right and obligation, cutoff for proper accounting period, proper classification and fair presentation of entries in the consolidated financial statements and the separate financial statements. - Perform the analytical review on information relating to changes in interest income on hire purchase and the related hire purchase receivables between periods, review of certain ratios and connectivity of information in the consolidated financial statements and the separate financial statements.
+- Gather understanding and assess the Group's internal control elements as well as accounting policies with respect of revenue cycle. - Test and conclude about the design and operating effectiveness of internal controls with respect of revenue cycle. - Test of general controls and information systems relating to calculation of interest income on hire purchase. - Perform the substantive audit procedures in the areas of interest income on hire purchase and the related hire purchase receivables in order to obtain the assurance on accuracy and completeness, in all material respects, of the related accounting entries as well as existence or occurrence, right and obligation, cutoff for proper accounting period, proper classification and fair presentation of entries in the consolidated financial statements and the separate financial statements. - Perform the analytical review on information relating to changes in interest income on hire purchase and the related hire purchase receivables between periods and connectivity of information in the consolidated financial statements and the separate financial statements.